tunib-ai/parallelformers/FAQ.md

 # FAQ
+### Q. Can I use it on Docker?
+Yes, but please note the followings.

+I recently found out that ALL errors that occur in environments with limited resources such as docker containers are due to **shared memory size**.
+So, if you want to use larger models with parallelformers in docker containers, **INCREASE the size of shared memory by --shm_size ?gb.** the larger shared memory size is required if you want to use larger model.

 ### Q. Why doesn't the GPU usage decrease by exactly _n_ times when I parallelize on _n_ GPUs?

 There are three possible reasons.